 The nature and number of written assignments and their due dates should be included on the course syllabus.
-All written work must be due by the last day of the Reading Period, though instructors may grant individual undergraduates an extension of time for medical reasons and other special circumstances up to the end of the Examination Period, and may grant graduate students an extension of time until the end of the next regular term.
-(See Late Work and Extension of Time for Course Work on page 37.)
+All written work must be due by the last day of the Reading Period, though instructors may grant individual undergraduates an extension of time for medical reasons and other special circumstances up to the end of the Examination Period, but no later, and may grant graduate students an extension of time until the end of the next regular term.
+(See Late Work and Extension of Time for Course Work below.)
+Incomplete (INC) cannot under any circumstances be given to undergraduates.